 - To maintain the power of a reciprocating aircraft engine even at high altitudes where less oxygen is available for combustion.

-- It used to improve the volumetric efficiency of the engine at high altitudes, as in aero engines, and at high speeds as in racing cars.
+- It is used to improve the volumetric efficiency of the engine at high altitudes, as in aero engines, and at high speeds, as in racing cars.

 - They are reliable and fairly inexpensive.

 - Superchargers do not use engine oil, so that’s the plus.

 - You don’t have the heat issues a turbocharger has, so that’s a good thing.

 - The problem with the types of root superchargers is it does not compress the air internally.
 It does cradle of heat.
 That’s one downside.

 - All superchargers are powered by the engine rather than the exhaust gases.
 So to power the supercharger, a little bit of engine power is used.
 So you’ll have a loss just by having a supercharger on there.

 - Superchargers have a high-weight placement.
 So you’ve got your engine, and then the supercharger will be placed on top.

 That’s it.
 Thanks for reading.
 If you have any questions or doubts on “types of superchargers,” ask in the comment section.
 If you found this post helpful, share it with your friends.